victorioussolutionsltd/turbo_categories/README.md

 The grid can be zoomed out/in and is lockable.

 Refreshing the page will load the database's content, and any unsaved changes will be lost.

+### Further improvements

+The order of the items may change after saving and re-loading data.
+That can be confusing for the user.

 ### License